em-cd/safety-net/README.md

 # SafetyNet

-## Running the code on one terminaò
+## Running the code on one terminal

 First start the Mix project in iex: